jonathanhogg/flitter/docs/language.md

-The partial-evaluator is quite sophisticated and is able to construct static parts of node trees, unroll loops with constant source vectors, evaluate conditionals with constant tests, call functions with constant arguments (including creating pseudo-random streams), replace `let` names with literal values, evaluate mathematical expressions (including some rearranging where necessary to achieve this) and generally reduces as much of the evaluation tree as possible to constant values.
+The partial-evaluator is quite sophisticated and is able to construct static parts of node trees, unroll loops with constant source vectors, evaluate conditionals with constant tests, call functions with constant arguments (including creating pseudo-random streams), inline functions that contain only local names, replace `let` names with literal values, evaluate mathematical expressions (including some rearranging where necessary to achieve this) and generally reduces as much of the evaluation tree as possible to constant values.

 Unbound names (which includes all of the globals listed above, like `beat`) and queries (`{...}`) are always dynamic, as will then obviously be any expressions